 The coaching minor is open to undergraduate, graduate, and

-space availability during schedule adjustment, can elect Sport Psychology and
+upon space availability during schedule adjustment, can elect Sport

-(2) A change of major/minor available on the Registrars web
+- A change of major/minor available on the Registrars web page.

-required core courses, and 1 of 4 elective courses.
+required core courses, and 1 elective course.
 Students in the coaching

 - ESC243 Physiological Basis of Sport